Cremiy/A2-BGRE/readme.md

 # A2-BGRE
-The source code of paper A2-BGRE
+The source code for paper A2-BGRE

 ## Requirements